digital-blueprint/toolkit/packages/common/README.md

 The English or German text will be shown according to the `lang` attribute.

-## Translation Web Component
+## Translation Web Component and translation overrides

-You can use this web component to translate text with i18next.
+You can use the `dbp-translation` web component to translate text using i18next.
 The English or German text will be shown according to the subscribed `lang` attribute.
 Additionally, this component subscribes the `lang-dir` attribute to retrieve the directory where the i18n translation files are located.
+If the component does not subscribe to `lang-dir`, the default translations are used!
 To get the translation of the key `test`, the component can be used like this:
 ```html
 <dbp-translation subscribe="lang, lang-dir" key="test"></dbp-translation>